szemzoa/tie/README.md

 # Toy Inference Engine (TIE)

-A **minimal CPU-only** transformer inference engine designed to run Qwen3 based models.
+A **minimal CPU-only** transformer inference engine designed to run Qwen3 and Gemma3 based models.
 It includes an interactive mode, tokenizer, rope, KV cache, attention, and tool-call support.

 Not breaking any speed records (~4.5 TPS for 4B model (Q4_K_M), ~10 for 1.7B) â€” but designed for simplicity and experimentation.